 Earl of Essex, Islington

 Established in 2012, the Earl of Essex was Islington's first brewpub, and is the current home of Earl's Brewery.
 Within, you’ll find an ever-changing list of the best local and international beers, matched with a great food menu and one of the sunniest beer gardens in the neighbourhood – expect plants aplenty and an abundance of benches for groups.
 The kitchen turns out classic pub grub during the week, and one of Islington’s best traditional roasts come Sunday.

 Faltering Fullback, Finsbury Park

 One for sports fans, this Finsbury Park institution is an Irish pub with a permanent screen that shows everything from football to hurling.
-But it’s the spacious pub garden, resplendent with colourful hanging baskets, that makes it one of our favourite spots to sink a pint or two.
-A lively pub quiz every Monday and regular live music adds to the Fullback’s popularity.
+But it’s the spacious pub garden, resplendent with colourful hanging baskets, that makes it one of our favourite spots to sink a drink or two.
+A lively pub quiz every Monday and regular live music adds to Fullback’s popularity.

 19 Perth Road, Finsbury Park, N4 3HB

 Often described as a ‘festival in a pub’, weekends at the Magic Garden are all about bands and some of the finest DJs from the London scene: expect to hear everything from funk, Balkan and reggae to hip-hop, ska and Latin.
 Once the sun goes down, the heaters come on and the blankets come out, while calmer weekdays see the huge garden and covered terrace taken over by newspapers and cappuccinos.